postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 ## Creating a team workspace

+Postman creates a default "Team Workspace" for every team.
+You can rename this workspace, but it can't be deleted.

-You can create a new team workspace at any time by selecting **New** above the sidebar, then **Workspace**.
+You can create more team workspaces at any time by selecting **New** above the sidebar, then **Workspace**.
 To learn more, see [Creating workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).

 ## Inviting a team member to a workspace